Pallavi Saran Mathur

 fascination to those very legends.
 We are fortunate that our ancient sages

-this rich tapestry of images and perceptions that underline the essence of
+rich tapestry of images and perceptions that underline the essence of India.

-everyone, even with those who are unfamiliar with Bharatanatyam,
+with everyone, even with those who are unfamiliar with Bharatanatyam, who cannot

-who cannot follow the lyrics (usually in Tamil or Telegu),
+follow the lyrics (usually in Tamil or Telegu), or

 I was 9 when I came to Guru Sonal Mansingh.
 I remember